colomafarre/colomafarre.github.io/about.md

 <a href="/img/ourstory/IMG_5994.JPG"> <img border="0" alt="Caption goes here" src = "/img/ourstory/IMG_5994.JPG" width = "200"></a>

 We met in Granada in 2012.
 We traveled together to different places (Turkey, Portugal, Ethiopia, France, ...).
 We got married on May 11th 2013.
-On July that same year we moved to Florida where Ramona was born, on May 29th 2015.
+On July that same year we moved to Gainesville, Florida, where Ramona was born, on May 29th 2015.

 <a href="/img/ourstory/DSCF7311.JPG"> <img border="0" alt="Caption goes here" src = "/img/ourstory/DSCF7311.JPG" width = "200"></a>